lordmulder/Replace/README.txt

-  -b  Binary mode; parameters '<needle>' and '<replacement>' are Hex strings -v  Enable verbose mode; prints additional diagnostic information -f  Force immediate flushing of output buffers (may degrade performance) -h  Display this help and exit
+  -b  Binary mode; parameters '<needle>' and '<replacement>' are Hex strings -v  Enable verbose mode; prints additional diagnostic information -f  Force immediate flushing of output buffers (may degrade performance) -t  Run self-test and exit
+  -h  Display this help text and exit

 Notes:
   1. If *only* an '<input_file>' is specified, the file is modified in-place!